I want Lindsay Lohan to succeed in life.

 Paul Schrader made an interesting casting choice with James Deen.
 Deen is a fairly well-known porn actor.
 Here he plays the role of Christian.
 He appears to be channeling his inner Christian Bale from American Psycho (another Brett Easton Ellis movie).
 While Bale was terrifying as a rich, spoiled white dude, Deen comes across as creepy and a caricature of evil.

 For some reason, Gus Van Sant (director of Good Will Hunting) has a cameo.

 I can understand why Lohan took the role.
-On paper, The Canyon has some high power names attached to it.
-It probably looked like an opportunity to climb out of the doghouse that she and the media has put her in over the past decade.
+On paper, The Canyon has some high-power names attached to it.
+It probably looked like an opportunity to climb out of the doghouse that she and the media have put her in over the past decade.
 Unfortunately, the movie only throws more dirt over her career.